Fire Emblem Awakening: Development

 Maeda was mainly responsible for the original scenario, thinking out the rough outline before the team created the events of each chapter in detail.
 Some plot points, such as the true identity of "Marth", were planned from an early stage, while many of the other plot twists came about during its development.
 Many of them were added at the suggestion of team members from both Intelligent Systems and Nintendo.
 Two key story themes while developing the game were the love for the characters, and the bonds characters developed over the course of the story.
 The latter theme was expressed in gameplay through the cooperative behavior of adjacent characters.
 While voice acting was included, it was limited to snappy lines meant to evoke a certain feeling.
 This was because the team had concerns about the amount of content in the game, which would increase a great deal with full voice acting, and its effect on the pacing.
-The team also used multiple well-known Japanese voice actors for the characters.
+The team also used many well-known English and Japanese voice actors for the characters.
 Special voice overs and visuals were created for the character "confession" sequences.
 All the main characters had a personalized backstory, and appropriate personalities were chosen for them.
 The first one to be finalized was the child character Inigo, who was created by character planner Nami Kumoru.
 A large team of writers were employed to create the character dialogue, and a story bible containing the characters' personality traits was created for the writers to work from.
 While developing the playable and enemy characters, the team used feedback from fans saying they should name all the characters, including foot soldiers.
 Wanting to give the impression of every character having their own lives, they created full artwork for all characters.
 Creating the characters proved to be one of the hardest parts of development.
 While designing the characters, Kozaki took their backstories into account: for example, the thief character Gaius was drawn with a sack of sweets, as he had a love for them.
 Kozaki was also responsible for creating the 2D artwork which represented the characters during conversations.
+The soundtrack was composed by Hiroki Morishita and Rei Kondoh.